 - If you have several direct-current charging stations rated 400 volts or more, which are installed at the same site, they must come under a single contract.

 - If the electricity is used for a purpose other than supplying electric vehicle charging stations, such as lighting for example, Rate BR applies on condition that the installed load for purposes other than electric vehicle charging does not exceed 10 kilowatts.

 - You must agree to supply Hydro‑Québec with non-identifiable data from all charging stations covered by the contract under this rate, such as duration, energy consumption and power demand for each charge.

-These explanations have been simplified.
-For more details about experimental Rate BR, consult section 10 of chapter 4 of the Electricity Rates [PDF 1.7 Mb], approved by the Régie de l’énergie.
+This information has been simplified.
+For more details about experimental Rate BR, consult Section 10 of Chapter 4 of the Electricity Rates [PDF 2.35 MB].